-NOTE: Where loci are extended/linked they must produce sensible results i.e. loci expected to be coding are coding and do not break pfam domains, loci expected to be non-coding do not break any structural motifs (if such information is available from Rfam).
+NOTE: Where loci are extended/linked they must produce sensible results: coding loci should be coding and not break pfam domains, non-coding loci should not break any structural motifs (if such information is available from rfam).

-NOTE: Where an ensembl RNA-seq based model extends a partial model supported by non_organism evidence the variant can be extended to full length based on the Ensembl RNA-seq based gene model.
+NOTE: Where an Ensembl RNA-seq based model extends a partial model supported by non_organism evidence the variant can be extended to full length based on the Ensembl model.
 The provisos on sensible model described above apply.
 RNA-seq data should be used conservatively where there is native transcript data.

-Any objects modified on the basis of support provided by RNA-seq data need a transcript annotation remark referencing the Ensembl RNA-seq based gene model or confirmed intron:
+Any objects modified on the basis of support provided by RNA-seq data need the non-submitted evidence attribute and a transcript annotation remark referencing the RNA-seq based gene model or confirmed intron:

-Transcript Annotation Remark: RNA-seq supported Transcript Annotation Remark: <IDs of RNAseq evidence> tissue=ovary:SOLEXAG0000014410
+Transcript Attribute: non-submitted evidence Transcript Annotation Remark: RNA-seq supported Transcript Annotation Remark: <IDs of RNAseq evidence> tissue=ovary:SOLEXAG0000014410